 (Image by @nikolasviolin, shared with permission)

-Do you need a little help planning your next holiday?
+Do you need a little help planning your next holiday in New Zealand?
 Campstay can help you find, compare and book holiday parks and campgrounds.
 Check out our website here, or download our android / itunes app.
 You can also follow us on Facebook and Instagram.